Martin finds out he could have avoided a sky-high interest rate in our latest video collaboration with Matthew Giuffrida.

 Typically, banks and credit unions do not charge an origination fee for personal loans.
-Be sure to read the fine print of personal loan agreements before signing to full understand the fees you will incur.
+Be sure to read the fine print of personal loan agreements before signing to fully understand the fees you will incur.

 One-Time Balance Transfer Fee

-Most balance transfer promotions require a one time fee which costs around 3% to 5% of the total debt being transferred.
+Most balance transfer promotions require a one-time fee which costs around 3% to 5% of the total debt being transferred.
 The one-time fee for a balance transfer can be compared to the interest cost of a personal loan.